-The subscription price per share (the "Subscription Price") will be 95% of the average of the last reported sales prices of a share of the Fund's Common Stock on the NYSE on June 17, 2002 (the "Pricing Date") and the four preceding business day, unless the Offer is extended.
-Since the Expiration Date and the Pricing Date are each June 17, 2002, Record Date Shareholders who choose to exercise their Rights will not know at the time of exercise the Subscription Price for Shares acquired pursuant to such exercise.
-Record Date Shareholders will have no right to rescind a purchase after receipt of their payment for Shares by the Fund's subscription agent, EquiServe Trust Co., N.A. ("EquiServe" or the "Subscription Agent").
+95% of the average of the last reported sales price of a share of the Fund s Common Stock on the NYSE on the Pricing Date and the four preceding business days, unless the Offer is extended.
+Since the Expiration Date and the Pricing Date are each September 5, 2007, Record Date Shareholders who choose to exercise their Rights will not know at the time of exercise the Subscription Price for Shares acquired pursuant to such exercise.
+Record Date Shareholders will have no right to rescind a purchase after receipt of their payment for Shares by the Fund s subscription agent, Computershare Trust Company, N.A.
+(Computershare or the Subscription Agent).
 There is no minimum number of Rights that must be exercised in order for the Offer to close.

-Pursuant to the over-subscription privilege (the "Over-Subscription Privilege"), any Record Date Shareholder who fully exercises all Rights issued to such shareholder in the Primary Subscription (other than those Rights that cannot be exercised because they represent the right to acquire less than one Share) will be entitled to subscribe for additional shares at the Subscription Price.
-Shares available, if any, pursuant to the Over-Subscription Privilege are subject to allotment and may be subject to increase, as is more fully discussed under "The Offer -- Over-Subscription Privilege."
+Pursuant to the over-subscription privilege (the Over-Subscription Privilege), any Record Date Shareholder who fully exercises all Rights issued to such shareholder in the Primary Subscription (other than those Rights that cannot be exercised because they represent the right to acquire less than one Share) will be entitled to subscribe for additional Shares at the Subscription Price.
+Shares available, if any, pursuant to the Over-Subscription Privilege are subject to allotment and may be subject to increase, as is more fully discussed under.
+The Offer Over-Subscription Privilege.
 For purposes of determining the maximum number of Shares a Record Date Shareholder may acquire pursuant to the Offer, Record Date Shareholders whose shares of Common Stock are held of record by Cede & Co.
-Inc. ("Cede") or by any other depository or nominee will be deemed to be the holders of the Rights that are issued to Cede or such other depository or nominee on their behalf.
+Inc. (Cede) or by any other depository or nominee will be deemed to be the holders of the Rights that are issued to Cede or such other depository or nominee on their behalf.

 The Rights are non-transferable.
-Therefore, only the underlying shares of Common Stock will be listed for trading on the NYSE, PCX or any other exchange.
+Therefore, only the underlying Shares will be listed for trading on the NYSE or any other exchange.